 Skip to main content

-Duckie’s MCP endpoint exposes the read-only Duckie API as Model Context Protocol tools.
-Use it when an MCP client needs to inspect Duckie runs, tools, agents, guidelines, guardrails, or runbooks without calling each REST endpoint directly.
+Duckie’s MCP endpoint exposes Duckie runs and core configuration objects as Model Context Protocol tools.
+Use it when an MCP client needs to inspect Duckie runs or read and write Duckie configuration objects without calling each endpoint directly.

 Endpoint